kimiko-dev/Spotify-Interface-Data-Pipeline/Diary of Making.md

 ### 2.1.6 Unit Testing `data_utils.py`
 --------------------------------------

-Unit tests are an essential part of a code's lifecycle.
+Unit tests are an essential part of a script's lifecycle.
 They are used to validate that individual pieces of code function as expected.
 By running predefined tests, unit tests help ensure that any future changes to the code do not introduce new bugs or break existing functionality.

 I will now walk you through the script for unit testing, which can be found [here](https://github.com/kimiko-dev/Spotify-Interface-Data-Pipeline/blob/master/tests/unit/user_data_gen/test_data_utils.py).

+---

 [Line 4](https://github.com/kimiko-dev/Spotify-Interface-Data-Pipeline/blob/master/tests/unit/user_data_gen/test_data_utils.py#L4) is an important one.
 Here, we import the functions from the script we wish we to test.
 In this case, we are testing `generate_system_triplet`, `generate_user_data_chunk`, and `generate_user_data` from, you guessed it, `data_utils.py`!

+---

 [Lines 8 and 9](https://github.com/kimiko-dev/Spotify-Interface-Data-Pipeline/blob/master/tests/unit/user_data_gen/test_data_utils.py#L8-L9) is used to configure and set up the logging system by creating a logging instance.
 This will be used to generate timestamped log messages at different levels, such as `INFO`, `ERROR` and `DEBUG`, to provide detailed insights into the testing process.

+---

 Now we will be creating a [class](https://github.com/kimiko-dev/Spotify-Interface-Data-Pipeline/blob/master/tests/unit/user_data_gen/test_data_utils.py#L11) to customise the test results to out liking, with the class being called `CustomTestResult`.
 This class will inherit from `unittest.TextTestResult`, allowing us to modify the behavior of the `TextTestResult` class provided by the `unittest` module.